Patrick Brown (Canadian politician): Sexual misconduct allegations and resignation

 In one incident, there was an allegation that Brown exposed himself to a teenager and asked her to engage in oral sex after plying her with alcohol.
 The accuser alleged that she was an 18-year-old high school student when the oral sex incident occurred; but on February 13, three weeks after the first public report, she amended her claim to say she was a year older than she had previously maintained, and was therefore over the legal drinking age.
 Corrections were subsequently made on the initial news articles.
 In the other incident, Brown was alleged to have kissed, without consent, a female aide in his employ while in his bedroom.
 Brown later took a lie detector test and claimed that he felt his name was cleared.
 No charges were laid as a result of either alleged incident and on April 23, 2018, he sued CTV for $8 million in damages.
-He then entered the Ontario PC leadership race less than one or two hours before the deadline.
+He then entered the Ontario PC leadership race less than two hours before the deadline.

 In March 2022, Brown and CTV reached a settlement, where CTV expressed "regrets" over the incorrect reporting of certain details in the article; no money was paid out to Brown by CTV as part of the settlement.